-The personal injury lawyer working on this case noted that it was a difficult, and at times distressing case to handle.
+The personal injury lawyer working on this case noted that it was a difficult, and at times distressing work related tinnitus claim to handle.
 Initially the solicitors for the claimant sought to establish the basic facts of the case.
 Medical records were used to determine the level of injury suffered by the claimant, and what the long-term effects would be to them.

 When the initial vertigo and tinnitus claim was made, the employer denied that they were liable.
 Instead they made the claim that the accident was the fault of the claimant and that they were not responsible for what happened to him.
 Fault in the tinnitus claim was denied by the employer as they countered that keeping the tyres properly inflated was not part of the claimants job description.
 They also asserted that before the tyre exploded, the claimant had not noticed that the tyre was bulging.